top of page

 Photo by Seiya Kawamoto for the monthly magazine “Shumi no Suibokuga: Hito to Sumi”

-YASUKO HASUMURA
+YASUKO HASUMURA 蓮村泰子

-Born in 1958 in Hokkaido, Japan
+Born in Hokkaido, Japan

 Lives and works in Tokyo, Japan